Truckload material quotes · Kansas City aerial imagery

 Hand Watering Guidelines:

-• Reduce to 1" per week once established
+• Reduce watering gradually once plants are established

 Drip Irrigation for Water Conservation: